fechan/fechan.github.io/adiugoskr/verbs.md

   Rofá ejoná a eljetwar ezjgeniu iuzagá. <br/>
   rofá ejoná a eljet-war ezjgeniu iu=zagá <br/>
   dog*(AN)* lonely\*AN* in station-*POSS* bus *PST*=sleep\*AN*<br/>
   !
-'The lonely dog slept in the bus station.'
+'The lonely dog was sleeping in the bus station.'
 </div>

 ### Transitives with 3rd person subjects and objects